NREL/EnergyPlus/design/FY2019/NFP-DOAS_MultiAHUs.md

       \note Name of Outdoor Air Stream Node
       \required-field
       \type node
+      \note If this object is served by AirLoopHVAC:DedicatedOutdoorAirSystem, the mass flow rate
+      \note will remain as is.
+The node conditions will be revised as pre-treated air conditions.
   	A4, \field Relief Air Stream Node Name
       \note Name of Relief Air Stream Node
       \required-field